Arxivar/PluginGenerator/docs/classes/arxivarrouteservice.md

-*Defined in services/externals/ArxivarRouteService.ts:75*
+*Defined in services/externals/ArxivarRouteService.ts:73*

-Download document linked to a profile
+Download the document linked to a profile.

 **Parameters:**